-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years Independent Director R. Charles Moyer, 70 Director Class I Director Professor of Finance at the Director of Kentucky since 2013; University of Louisville; Seed Capital Fund; Term expires Dean Emeritus of the Director of Summit 2017.
+Babcock Graduate School of Biosciences Inc; and Management, Wake Forest Director of King University.
+Pharmaceuticals Inc. (2000 - 2011).

-Independent Director

-R. Charles Moyer, 69 Director Class I Director Professor of Finance at Director of Kentucky

-since 2013; Term the University of Seed Capital Fund;

-expires 2017.
-Louisville; Dean Director of Summit

-Emeritus of the Babcock Biosciences Inc; and

-Graduate School of Director of King

-Management, Wake Pharmaceuticals Inc.

-Forest University.
-(2000 - 2011).